 It is a throbbing, burning, and often severe pain due to an irritated or damaged nerve.

-The nerve can be anywhere in the body and the damage can be caused by several things, including:
+The nerve can be anywhere in the body, and several things, including: can cause the damage

 - Diseases such as diabetes or multiple sclerosis.